csvl/SEMA/README.md

   plugin_hooks            Enable the hooks plugin
 ```

+**The binary path has to be a relative path to a binary beeing into the `database` directory**

 To know the details of the angr options see [Angr documentation](https://docs.angr.io/en/latest/appendix/options.html)

 Program will output a graph in `.gs` format that could be exploited by `gspan`.

-You also have a script `MergeGspan.py` which could merge all `.gs` from a directory into only one file.
+You also have a script `MergeGspan.py` in `sema_scdg/application/helper` which could merge all `.gs` from a directory into only one file.

-Password for Examples archive is "infected".
-Warning : it contains real samples of malwares.

 ## Managing your runs

+The output of the SCDG are put into `database/SCDG/runs/`

 If you want to remove all the runs you have made :
 ```bash
 make clean-scdg-runs
 ```

-If you want to save some runs into the saved_runs file:
+If you want to save some runs into the `saved_runs` directory:
 ```bash
 make save-scdg-runs                   #If you want to save all runs make save-scdg-runs ARGS=DIR_NAME     #If you want to save only a specific run